ammdias/finctrl/MANUAL.md

 ### source

 Executes commands from an external text file.
+Optionally, opens an external text editor to edit the file prior to executing its commands.

-    > source FILE
+    > source FILE [edit]

 Arguments: